Wines For Sale

 Case Price: $216

-Production/Winemaker's Notes For Dry Rose, 2015Grapes were machine picked in the early morning.
-After crushing, the fruit received between one and six hours of skin contact to extract pigments and flavors.
+Production/Winemaker's Notes For Dry Rose, 2016Grapes were machine picked in the early morning.
+After crushing, the fruit received between one and four hours of skin contact to extract pigments and flavors.
 The pressed juice was settled overnight and fermented dry in stainless steel tanks.
-At dryness, a portion of Cayuga white wine was blended in for aromatic complexity.

 Humble Beginings Steeped in History